jonathananderson13/MMM-OctoMonLive/README.md

-# MMM-OctoMon
+# MMM-OctoMonLive

-"Octopus Monitor", displays energy usage history for your Octopus Energy account.
+Based on the version developed by Chris Thomas.
+"Octopus Monitor Live", displays energy usage history, day so far and live usage for your Octopus Energy account.
 Unofficial!

+Currently this is only for Electricity not gas.

+Requires Octopus Mini for live data.

 ## Example